 Why Use Graston Technique?

-GT is used in the treatment of fascial restrictions and scar tissue.
-The Graston Technique method breaks up fibrotic adhesions more quickly than solely using hands, thus providing faster healing results.
+Graston Technique is used to help break up fascial restrictions and scar tissue.
+Also called “scraping” or “muscle scraping,” GT helps break up adhesions more quickly than solely using hands, thus providing faster healing results.